hfw/site/README.md

 Within the scope of those files, `$this` refers to the `View` instance itself.
 Any data given to the view is converted to variables via `extract()` in the same scope as the template inclusion.
-Data can also be accessed via `ArrayAccess`.

 By convention, templates should be stored in the `view` directory in the document root.